tlambert03/nd2/docs/index.md

 .nd2 (Nikon NIS Elements) file reader.

-This reader provides a pure python implementation the official Nikon ND2 SDK.

-Features complete metadata retrieval, and direct [`to_dask()`][nd2.ND2File.to_dask] and [`to_xarray()`][nd2.ND2File.to_xarray] options for lazy and/or annotated arrays.
+Features complete metadata retrieval, and many array outputs, including [`to_dask()`][nd2.ND2File.to_dask] and [`to_xarray()`][nd2.ND2File.to_xarray] options for lazy and/or annotated arrays (in addition to numpy arrays).

 This library is thoroughly tested against many nd2 files with the goal of maximizing compatibility and data extraction.
-(If you find an nd2 file that fails in some way, please [open an issue](https://github.com/tlambert03/nd2/issues/new) with the file!)
+(If you find an nd2 file that fails in any way, please [open an issue](https://github.com/tlambert03/nd2/issues/new) with the file!)

 !!!
 Note